 Melbourne homeowners should be aware that these Dry Charged Units are allowed in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically considered a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?

 Well, it really depends on a number of things.
 The best thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Top reasons for buying an R-410A system

-Current R-410A systems provide benefits to Cocoa homeowners that Dry Charge units do not.
+Current R-410A systems provide benefits to Melbourne homeowners that Dry Charge units do not.
 Some of the benefits include:

 - Increased energy efficiency for comfort at a cost savings